21 Simple Stress Management Techniques List that Works

 How can I relax my mind?

-Simple stress reduction techniques to relax your mind are meditation, going for a run or extended walk, or listening to relaxing music.
+Simple stress reduction techniques to relax your mind are meditation, running or extended walks, or listening to relaxing music.

 How can I relax my brain from stress?

 Physical activities like running relax the resting tension of muscle spindles.
-Consequently, they break the stress feedback-loop to the brain.
-If the body is less stressed, the brain can relieve stress too.
+Consequently, they break the stress feedback loop in the brain.
+The brain can relieve stress if the body is less stressed.

 What are the five stress management techniques?

-Sufficient Sleep (8-9 hours), Exercise, Meditation, Reducing Caffeine Intake and Yoga are five simple but effective stress management techniques.
+Sleep, exercise, meditation, cutting caffeine, and yoga are five simple but effective stress management techniques.

 What are some stress management techniques?